inspec/inspec-aws/docs/resources/aws_route53resolver_resolver_rule_association.md

 # aws\_route53resolver\_resolver\_rule\_association

-Use the `aws_route53resolver_resolver_rule_association` InSpec audit resource to test properties of a single specific AWS Route53Resolver Resolver Rule Association.
+Use the `aws_route53resolver_resolver_rule_association` InSpec audit resource to test properties of a single AWS Route53 Resolver rule association.

-The AWS::Route53Resolver::ResolverRuleAssociation resource provides information about an association between a resolver rule and a VPC.
-The association determines which DNS queries that originate in the VPC are forwarded to your network.
+The Resolver rule association determines which DNS queries that originate in the VPC are forwarded to your network.

 ## Syntax

 Ensure that a resolver rule exists.

-    describe aws_route53resolver_resolver_rule_association(resolver_rule_association_id: 'ResourceId') do
+    describe aws_route53resolver_resolver_rule_association(resolver_rule_association_id: 'RESOLVER_RULE_ASSOCIATION_ID') do
       it { should exist }
     end